Leonerli2/leonerli2.github.io/_posts/2024-09-10-battery-retrofit-smartbins.markdown

 The project became the first from the Exploration Lab to advance to industrialization, with rollout scheduled for early 2026.
 You can read more in [Bossard's press release](https://www.bossard.com/ch-en/about-us/news-and-media/press-releases/bossard-exploration-lab/).

-## The ETH Exploration Program
+## The ETH Exploration Lab

-This project was part of my participation in the **ETH Exploration Program** - a selective interdisciplinary program designed to find and validate innovation opportunities at the intersection of academia and industry.
+This project was part of my participation in the **ETH Exploration Lab** - a selective interdisciplinary program designed to find and validate innovation opportunities at the intersection of academia and industry.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; margin: 30px 0;">
   <iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"